 NDCG.
-We consider the NDCG scores for different models as shown in Fig. 8(b) with $k = 1, \ldots, 5$.
-Same as DOA/Top-K, in this metric, features with lower entropies also make better results, especially for the AgeGenderPrice model, which only considers three features but still get the best result when k = 3, 4, 5.
-This observation is consistent with our analysis in Section 2, that the features like Age, Gender and Price play important roles when tourists make decisions.
+We consider the NDCG scores for different models as shown in Figure 8(b) with k = 1, ..., 5.
+The same as DOA/Top-K, in this metric, features with lower entropies also have better results, especially for the AgeGenderPrice model, which only considers three features but still gets the best result when k = 3, 4, 5.
+This observation is consistent with our analysis in Section 2, that the features like age, gender, and price play important roles when tourists make decisions.

 Novelty.
-At last, the evaluation result of the novelty is shown in Fig. 8(c).
-Different from other three metrics, removing features make the results becoming worse than ORS, we think the reason is that less features may not be distinguishable enough to find out which package is a novel one.
+At last, the evaluation result of the novelty is shown in Figure 8(c).
+Different from the other three metrics, removing features leads to the results becoming worse than ORS; we think the reason is that fewer features may not be distinguishable enough to find out which package is a novel one.